 - You can call us at Customer Service. - You can get free help from your State Health Insurance Assistance Program. - Your doctor or other prescriber can make a request for you.
 For Part D prescription drugs, your doctor or other prescriber can request a coverage decision or a Level 1 appeal on your behalf.
 If your Level 1 appeal is denied your doctor or prescriber can request a Level 2 appeal. - You can ask someone to act on your behalf.
-If you want to, you can name another person to act for you as your representative to ask for a coverage decision or make an appeal. - If you want a friend, relative, or another person to be your representative, call Customer Service and ask for the Appointment of Representative form.
+If you want to, you can name another person to act for you as your representative to ask for a coverage decision or make an appeal. - O If you want a friend, relative, or another person to be your representative, call Customer Service and ask for the Appointment of Representative form.
 (The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.)
 The form gives that person permission to act on your behalf.
 It must be signed by you and by the person who you would like to act on your behalf.
-You must give us a copy of the signed form. - While we can accept an appeal request without the form, we cannot begin or complete our review until we receive it.
-If we do not receive the form within 44 calendar days after receiving your appeal request (our deadline for making a decision on your appeal), your appeal request will be dismissed.
+You must give us a copy of the signed form. - O While we can accept an appeal request without the form, we cannot complete our review until we receive it.
+If we do not receive the form before our deadline for making a decision on your appeal, your appeal request will be dismissed.
 If this happens, we will send you a written notice explaining your right to ask the independent review organization to review our decision to dismiss your appeal. - You also have the right to hire a lawyer.
 You may contact your own lawyer, or get the name of a lawyer from your local bar association or other referral service.
 There are also groups that will give you free legal services if you qualify.
 However, you are not required to hire a lawyer to ask for any kind of coverage decision or appeal a decision.

-SECTION 5 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal
+SECTION 5 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal accepted indication.)
+For details about Part D drugs, rules, restrictions, and costs please see Chapters 3 and 4.